mozman/ezdxf/docs/source/groups.rst

 GroupCollection
 ---------------

-Each :class:`~ezdxf.drawing.Drawing` has one group table, which is accessible by the attribute :attr:`~ezdxf.drawing.Drawing.groups`.
+Each :class:`~ezdxf.document.Drawing` has one group table, which is accessible by the attribute :attr:`~ezdxf.document.Drawing.groups`.

 .. class:: GroupCollection

-    Manages all :class:`DXFGroup` objects of a :class:`~ezdxf.drawing.Drawing`.
+    Manages all :class:`DXFGroup` objects of a :class:`~ezdxf.document.Drawing`.

     .. method:: __len__() -> int